steinv/ngx-dialog/README.md

 ### Dialog component:

-To create any dialog component implement `NgxDialogViewComponent<OutputInterface, InputInterface>` and add a constructor to inject the `control: NgxDialogController`.
+To create any dialog component implement `NgxDialogViewComponent<OutputInterface, InputInterface>` and add a constructor to inject the `ngxDialogController: NgxDialogController`.

 Example
 ```ts